justdmitry/BootstrapMvc/README.md

 Of course you can do more than simple buttons and create URLs better than using string values - look for more extension methods.

-Also, view sample sites for [ASP.NET MVC5](http://bootstrap3mvc5.azurewebsites.net/) and (ASP.NET5 MVC6)[http://bootstrap3mvc6.azurewebsites.net/]
+Also, view sample sites for [ASP.NET MVC5](http://bootstrap3mvc5.azurewebsites.net/) and [ASP.NET Core / MVC6](http://bootstrap3mvc6.azurewebsites.net/)

 ## Installation for MVC5